sysu-liweijia-lab/OmniCity-v1.0/README.md

 # OmniCity-v2.0

 ## Introduction
-This dataset is used in Multi-level task based on MMDetection, which include model, datasets(satellite view&amp;street view) and correlative configs.
+This project is used in Multi-level task based on MMDetection, which include models, and correlative configs.
+**Note**： Our datasets (Satellite view and Street view) are available [here](https://city-super.github.io/omnicity)

 ## Overview of the models and its related tasks
 Tasks: Instance segmentation, Land use segmentation, Plane segmentation